StarCynthia/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19-AZ: A script that Replace all characters A and c from input to Z and e respectively.
 20-hiago: A script that Create a script that removes all letters c and C from input.
 21-reverse: A script that reverse its input
+22-users_and_homes: a script that displays all users and their home directories, sorted by users